 Remembering Your God

 Unfortunately, some of us forget to take delight in the Lord.
 Yes, there is joy and delight in worshipping God.
 Praising His name is the true and effective cure for depression.
 Take pleasure in the Lord, and He will grant your heart’s desire (Psalm 37:4).
 Make God your strength and your defense during hard times and He will save you (Isaiah 12:2).
 Bask in the glory of Christ and “delight in weaknesses, in insults, in hardships, in persecutions, in difficulties, for the sake of Christ.
 For whenever I am weak, then am I strong,” (2 Corinthians 12:10-11).
-Peter encourages us to participate in the sufferings of Christ, so that we may be overjoyed when his glory is revealed (1 Peter 4:13).
+Peter encourages us to participate in the sufferings of Christ, so that we may be overjoyed when his glory is revealed (But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.
+1 Peter 4:13).
 Remind yourself to take up your cross and follow Jesus.

 Christ is Here